lbonacina/myQuiz/README.md

 TODO : ideas

-    - implements the concept of Session to associtate Users with Quiz and generate QuizSubmission
+    - implements the concept of Session to associate Users with Quiz and generate QuizSubmission
     - Session could trace also % of completion of users, aggregate scores and stats
     - generate the result of the test as HTML file for the user to review
+    - quiz should be executed without access to the side menu, structure the templates with and without menu (with decoration ?)

 uses :